Omar Bah: 2022 Run for Congress

 After Representative James Langevin of Rhode Island's 2nd congressional district announced he would not seek reelection, Bah was the first democrat to announce he would run for the open seat in the 2022 election.

-If elected, Bah plans to push forward legislation to enact a major overhaul of the immigration system, provide more funding for early childhood education and support affordable housing.
-His priorities also include healthcare, crime, and climate change; and he is a supporter of a Green New Deal.
-If elected, Bah would be the first Black person to represent Rhode Island in Congress.
+If elected, Bah planned to push forward legislation to enact a major overhaul of the immigration system, provide more funding for early childhood education and support affordable housing.
+His priorities also included healthcare, crime, and climate change; and he is a supporter of a Green New Deal.
+If elected, Bah would have been the first Black person to represent Rhode Island in Congress.

 Bah spoke against political polarization in Washington saying "I am not a career politician and therefore I hope to help minimize the political polarization and promote the interest of the American people".
 He also pledged not to "attack or disparage any candidate or opponent".

 Education

 Bah received a national diploma in law from The Gambia Technical Training Institute in 2001.
 He earned a certificate in journalism at The Gambia Media Training Center in 2004.
 In 2010, Bah earned a bachelor's degree in communication studies with a minor in political science from The University of Rhode Island and a certificate in community economic development from Roger Williams University.
-He received a master's in public administration from Roger Williams University in 2014 and a master’s degree in counseling psychology in global mental health from William James College in 2016.
+He received a master's in public administration from Roger Williams University in 2014 and a master's degree in counseling psychology in global mental health from William James College in 2016.
 Bah also completed trauma treatment certification from Harvard Medical School through the Harvard Program in Refugee Trauma in 2013, after which he started practicing trauma-based therapy.
 He attained a doctoral degree in organizational leadership and psychology with an emphasis in neuropsychology from William James College in 2020.

 Academic work

 Starting from 2017, Bah began to conduct research with a focus in survivor leadership.
 He interviewed a group of trauma survivors to formulate a set of four distinct qualities that characterize a survivor leader: voice, post-traumatic growth, service to humanity, and education.
-As part of the faculty for Harvard Medical School’s Global Mental Health: Trauma and Recovery Certificate Program in April 2021, Bah presented his research study on trauma survivor leadership featured in the Harvard Medical School news article, “Global Impacts Trauma, health equity, human rights focus of HMS certificate course.”
-Bah analyzed 46 participants’ “physiological response to thinking about and narrating trauma, resilience, belonging, and experiencing a sense of well-being in life.”
-In examining the factors that may explain the resilience of trauma survivors, Bah found that “community leaders who have suffered trauma have stronger resilience, greater well-being, and healthy physiological responses when discussing their trauma.”
+As part of the faculty for Harvard Medical School's Global Mental Health: Trauma and Recovery Certificate Program in April 2021, Bah presented his research study on trauma survivor leadership featured in the Harvard Medical School news article, "Global Impacts Trauma, health equity, human rights focus of HMS certificate course."
+Bah analyzed 46 participants' "physiological response to thinking about and narrating trauma, resilience, belonging, and experiencing a sense of well-being in life."
+In examining the factors that may explain the resilience of trauma survivors, Bah found that "community leaders who have suffered trauma have stronger resilience, greater well-being, and healthy physiological responses when discussing their trauma."